kdrag/vertexSDK/www/README.md

 Developer Access
 ---------------------
 **Vertex** has recognized user levels and session log-ons.
 Users belong to three possible classes:  Administrator, Operator, or Account.
 While the Vertex API allows interaction with all three user levels, the SDK provides access information to Operator and Account level users only.
 A sample Operator account is prepared and provided on the hosted sample Vertex server, so that client application developers may test and interact with a Vertex instance.
-In order to obtain the credentials needed to interact with the Vertex API as an Operator or Account, contact accessVertex@wirelessglue.co.jp.
+In order to obtain the credentials needed to interact with the Vertex API as an Operator or Account, contact info@wirelessglue.co.jp.

 Session-less Server and Client Application States
 -----------------------------------------------